nulvox/vocabulars/README.md

 - `AppConstants` in `lib/utils/app_constants.dart` contains customizable values
 - Theme colors can be adjusted in the `VocabularApp` class in `main.dart`
 - Supported languages can be extended in the `languageNames` map in `app_constants.dart`
+- Audio files can be automatically downloaded using the scripts in the `scripts/` directory

 ## Contributing